Psychology (PSYC) 470

-The final grade in Educational Psychology/Psychology 470 will be based on the completion of a Planning Exercise, the completion of three quizzes, the completion of the course project, and participation in the Discussion Forum.
-To receive credit for this course, you must achieve a grade of 50 percent or better on the course project, as well as an overall course grade of at least “D” (50 percent).
+The final grade in PSYC 470 will be based on the completion of a Planning Activity, three quizzes, and a Course Project, and participation in the Discussion Forum.
+To receive credit for this course, you must achieve a grade of 50 percent or better on the Course Project, as well as an overall course grade of at least D (50 percent).
 In addition, you must complete all assignments to pass the course.
 The following table summarizes the evaluation activities and the credit weight associated with each activity.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Kampwirth, T., & Powers, k.
-(2015).
+Kampwirth, T., & Powers, K. (2015).
 Collaborative consultation in the schools: Effective practices for students with learning and behavioral problems (5th ed.)
-Toronto.
 Pearson.

-The course materials include a reading file.
-All other course materials are online at the Course website.
+All other course materials are online on the course website.